LucasJMO/E6Plus/classes/MartialArtist.md

 **Fatal Strike**: A martial artist has a natural weapon Slam in addition to whatever else he is capable of doing.
 As a natural slam attack, if he uses no other natural or manufactured weapons he adds his Strength and a half to damage and may make iterative attacks if he has sufficient BAB.
 If the slam is used with other weaponry, it becomes a secondary natural attack, suffers a -5 penalty to-hit, and adds only half his Strength modifier to damage.
 A martial artist’s slam attack does a base of 1d8 damage for a medium sized martial artist and does more or less damage as appropriate if the martial artist is larger or smaller than medium size.

-A martial artist's slam is treatd as a magical weapon for the purpose of overcoming damage reduction.
+A martial artist's slam is treated as a magical weapon for the purpose of overcoming damage reduction.

 **Fighting Style**: At levels 1, 3, and 5, the martial artist learns a fighting style.
 Each fighting style requires a Swift Action to activate, lasts one round, and is usable at will.
 Each fighting style provides two bonuses selected from the list of fighting style abilities.